QualiTorque/torque-spinnaker-plugin/README.md

 ## Plugin Deployment Guide for Spinnaker <=1.23.x

-1. Add the following to the Halyard config (typically found at `~/.hal/config`) to load the Orca backend
+1. Add the following to the Halyard config (typically found at `~/.hal/config`) to load the Orca backend.
 ```yaml
   spinnaker:
     extensibility: